fedi-e2ee/public-key-directory-specification/Specification.md

 Consequently, we will add a layer of indirection to the underlying Message storage and SigSum integration, for handling Actor IDs:

-1. Every Message will have a 256-bit random key, selected by the Public Key Directory server.
+1. Every Message will have a unique 256-bit random key.
+This can be generated client-side or provided by the Public Key Directory, so long as the keys never repeat.
+The Public Key Directory will include a key-generation API endpoint for generating 256-bit keys for this purpose.
 2. Actor IDs will be encrypted with the key from (1), using a committing authenticated encryption mode.

+During insert, clients will provide both an encrypted representation of the Actor ID in `message.actor`, and disclose the accompanying key in the `actor-id-key` attribute (outside of message, and not covered by the signature).

 When requesting data from the ledger, the Message will be returned as-is, along with the key necessary to decrypt it.
 The key is not included in the SigSum data, but stored alongside the record.